 HRC Remembers Trayvon Martin on Second Anniversary of His Death

-February 26, 2014 by Noël Gordon, HRC Foundation Coordinator
+February 26, 2014 by Noël Gordon, Foundation Project Manager

 On February 26, 2012, Trayvon Martin was on his way back from visiting loved ones when he was shot to death by George Zimmerman.
 Martin – a high school junior at the time – was unarmed when he encountered Zimmerman, carrying only a can of Arizona Iced Tea and a bag of Skittles.